Dejanvuk/Test-Redis/README.md

 Needless to say, the Redis app uses the 3rd way which is the most efficient in this case.
 ___
-## TO-DO:
+## EXTRA TO-DO's:
-* Add support for arrays with different data types, for example arrays of strings and integers
+- [x] Add support for arrays with different data types, for example arrays of strings and integers
-* Add support for nested data types, for example nested arrays
+- [ ] Add support for nested data types, for example nested arrays
-* Add support for MSET and MGET
+- [ ] Add support for MSET and MGET
+- [ ] Add LRU cache support
+- [ ] Add serializer/deserializer to persist data on disk if needed
-* Add support for multiple commands aka pipelining
+- [ ] Add support for multiple commands aka pipelining
+- [ ] Port the sdk interface to JS/TS and default to HTTP if websockets are not enabled in the browser